margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## Do you have any dreams that recur?
+Why do you think you continue to have that dream? ##
+A recurring dream I have is the one o f the imagery of The Mother Church coming to thought before Association.
+I am grateful for the purity of the Church Architecture, and the light shining through all the churches.
+I am grateful for healing across the land, and respect for all cultures besides my own.

 ## List 25 things you will never do. ##
 (1) I will never carry a gun.
 (2) I will never shoot a gun.